He's made his list and checked it twice. But where, oh where, is Santa?

 flight safety around the world.
 This transponder can be

-detected with the radio receiver that flies onboard both
+detected with the radio receivers that fly onboard

 Now, Dasher!
 Now, Dancer!